hadreemustaffa/presens/README.md

-# Presens Attendance System
+# Presens: Attendance System

 A modern, full-stack attendance management system built with Next.js and Supabase.
 Designed for organizations and teams to efficiently track, analyze, and manage employee attendance, work modes, and analytics—all with a beautiful, responsive UI.

 ## 🚀 Features

 - **Comprehensive Attendance Tracking:**
-  Record clock-in/out times, attendance remarks, and work modes (e.g., office, remote, leave) with ease.
+  Record clock-in/out and lunch-out/in times, attendance remarks, and work modes (e.g., office, home) with ease.

 - **Employee Analytics & Summaries:**
   Visualize attendance trends, daily work hours, and all-time summaries with interactive charts and dashboards.